 - At the Job Settings step of the wizard, click Advanced.

-- If you do not want to suspend a VM, select the Take crash consistent backup instead of suspending VM check box.
-In this case, Veeam Backup & Replication will create a crash-consistent VM replica.
+- If you do not want to suspend VMs, select the Take crash consistent backup instead of suspending VM check box.
+In this case, Veeam Backup & Replication will create crash-consistent VM replicas.

 - If you have added several VMs to the job, select the Allow processing of multiple VMs with a single volume snapshot check box.
 This option helps reduce snapshot workload in the Microsoft Hyper-V environment.
 When the job starts, Veeam Backup & Replication will group VMs and trigger Microsoft Hyper-V to create one volume snapshot for a group of VMs, instead of creating a volume snapshot per each processed VM.

 Veeam Backup & Replication can create a single volume snapshot for a group of VMs that meet the following requirements:

 - VMs must be located on the same host.

 - Volumes on which VM files reside must use the same VSS provider for snapshot creation.